WE-are-FPV/JeNo-5.1/README.md

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

 # JeNo 5.1"
-_**A 5.1" FPV frame compatible with Air Unit O3 and designed for Freestyle, Freeride and Cinematic.
+_**5.1" drone FPV frame compatible with Air Unit O3 and designed for Freestyle, Freeride and Cinematic.
 Many customizable options are available.**_

 ![JeNo - Front view](./images/JeNo_front.jpg)

-Designed in France by members of the [WE are FPV](https://www.wearefpv.fr/) community, the JeNo is flown by dozens of french pilots and is now being sold by Drone FPV Racer.
+Designed in France by members of the [WE are FPV](https://www.wearefpv.fr/) community, the JeNo is flown by dozens of french pilots and is now being sold by [Drone FPV Racer](https://www.drone-fpv-racer.com/).
 The French version of the project is available on [Printables](https://www.printables.com/fr/model/339099-jeno-51-drone-frame).
+Note that a [3-3.5" version](https://www.printables.com/fr/model/459702-jeno-335-drone-frame) of the JeNo exists (French only at the moment).

 ![JeNo classic - 3D render](./images/JeNo_3d_classic.jpg)